cgokce/591-source/README.md

-# Assignment Codes
+# Sample Codes

-Assignment codes of online courses, and pet coding projects.
+Assignment codes of online courses, and coding projects.
 Refer to the readme on the each folder for description.